Execut3/CTF/README.md

 - Tools
 - Wiki

-## 1- Challenge Setups
+## 1- Challenges

-I Developed Some challenges by myself and place them in this section.
-All challenges are free to use and almost all of the them has writeup and solution scripts.
-Feel free to clone and setup challenges, and have fun solving them.
+In this folder, You can access to challenges I developed.
+All chanlleges are free to use & Almost all them has proper writeups or solution scripts.

 These Challenges are categorized in: